 The Internet is an electronic highway connecting thousands of computers all over the world.
 This can give students and teachers access to a variety of rich educational resources that are traditionally difficult to obtain in a classroom environment.
-The World Wide Web contains a wealth of up-to-the-minute information, in hundreds of fields, including science, history, math, language, social sciences, art, and music.
+The internet contains a wealth of up-to-the-minute information, in hundreds of fields, including science, history, math, language, social sciences, art, and music.
 Some of this information is specifically designed for children and an educational environment.
 The information is richly presented in text, pictures, sound and video.

-St. Luke’s School considers the information gathered from the Internet and obtained from all other software in the same manner as all other reference materials, in that such resources must enhance the learning environment.
-The educational value of appropriate information on the Internet is substantial.
+St. Luke’s School considers the information gathered from the internet and obtained from all other software in the same manner as all other reference materials, in that such resources must enhance the learning environment.
+The educational value of appropriate information on the internet is substantial.
 The World Wide Web is composed of information provided by institutions and people all over the world, and thus, also includes information that is not of educational value in the context of the school setting.
 There is information that may be judged as inaccurate, abusive, profane, sexually oriented, or illegal.
 St. Luke’s School does not condone or permit the use of such material.
-It is the joint responsibility of school personnel and the parent or guardian to educate the student about his or her responsibility when using the Internet.
+It is the joint responsibility of school personnel and the parent or guardian to educate the student about his or her responsibility when using the internet.

 It is our goal to support students in the responsible use of this vast reservoir of information.
-Internet access is available to students on computers in the classrooms, library and computer lab.
+Internet access is available to students on computers in the classrooms, library, TAC class, and computer lab.
 However, parents and guardians must be aware that, while at school, direct supervision of each student using the computers is not always possible.
 Students are expected to use the resources in a manner consistent with this contract and will be held responsible for any misuse.
 Additionally, parents should discuss with their children their own expectations for their child’s Technology/Internet use.

-Given the dynamic nature of technological advancements and the volatile nature of resources available on the Internet, the school acknowledges its inability to completely monitor the information received or sent by students.
+Given the dynamic nature of technological advancements and the volatile nature of resources available on the internet, the school acknowledges its inability to completely monitor the information received or sent by students.
 As such, the school cannot assure parents that students will be denied access to every and all inappropriate materials or sending or receiving communications contrary to the school’s philosophy, goals, and educational mission.

-Parents and guardians of students should be aware that some material accessible via the Internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
-In addition, it is possible to purchase certain goods and services via the Internet which could result in unwanted financial obligations for which a student’s parent or guardian would be held responsible.
+Parents and guardians of students should be aware that some material accessible via the internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
+In addition, it is possible to purchase certain goods and services via the internet which could result in unwanted financial obligations for which a student’s parent or guardian would be held responsible.

-Although the school recognizes itS obligations in these matters, parents and guardians of students are equally responsible for establishing and communicating the standards that their son/daughter should follow when using media and information resources.
+Although the school recognizes its obligations in these matters, parents and guardians of students are equally responsible for establishing and communicating the standards that their son/daughter should follow when using media and information resources.

-The educational value of the school’s use of technology, including student access to the Internet, is the responsibility of the school staff, as well as the students and their parents or guardians.
+The educational value of the school’s use of technology, including student access to the internet, is the responsibility of the school staff, as well as the students and their parents or guardians.
 In exchange for the access and use of the school’s technology, students and their parents/guardians agree to use these resources judiciously in accordance with the following guidelines.

 Students Shall Not: